 The Biggin Hill facility at RNZAF Ohakea was designed to house airworthy examples of iconic World War 2 combat aircraft and other military aircraft on static display.
 The facility has two identical hangars each with a main floor area of 900m2 and attached facilities of 80m2.
 These facilities include an office, display room and storeroom.
 The open span design allows for aircraft up to 5m in height and has a clear access door system 26m wide.
 Display material highlights key aspects of the aircraft histories and the stories of prominent New Zealand airmen from WW2.
 Hangar 1 (Biggin Hill) is used for operational aircraft and Hangar 2 (Palikulo) currently houses static aircraft.

-The aircraft at the Biggin Hill hangar are a mixture of airworthy and static aircraft and intended to serve as a living memorial to all who have served their country in the air.
-The aircraft are flown for special occasions such as ANZAC Day and Battle of Britain Day and also appear at airshows around New Zealand.
-The aircraft are maintained in an airworthy state (with the exception of the Iroqouis/Aermacchi) at all times and use the aerodrome facilities at Ohakea under an agreement with the NZDF and the RNZAF.
+The aircraft at the Biggin Hill hangars are a mixture of airworthy and static aircraft and intended to serve as a living memorial to all who have served their country in the air.
+The aircraft are flown for special occasions such as ANZAC Day and also appear at airshows around New Zealand.
+The aircraft are maintained in an airworthy state (with the exception of the Iroqouis/Aermacchi/Devon) at all times and use the aerodrome facilities at Ohakea under an agreement with the NZDF and the RNZAF.